Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/4_Alignment.rst

 This approach builds a final MSA by combining pairwise alignments, starting with the two closest sequences and working towards the most distantly related.
 The problem with this method is that part of the alignment that is optimal when it is introduced early in the process might not be so good later when other sequences join the MSA.

 One popular implementation of this method is **MAFFT**, available `here <https://mafft.cbrc.jp/alignment/software/>`__.
 We have also made the software available on our server and will show you the basics of how to use it here.
-At minimum, MAFFT requires an input file with multiple sequences in fasta format and unusually always outputs to the command line, so we must redirect it.
+At minimum, MAFFT requires an input file with multiple sequences in fasta format and usually always outputs to the command line, so we must redirect it.

 .. code-block:: bash